gemfire/gemfire-examples/lucene/README.md

         $ ../gradlew build

-3. Add lucene-extension jars into CLASSPATH, which is required by manual steps.
+3. Add VMware GemFire Search extension path to the `GEMFIRE_EXTENSIONS_REPOSITORY_PATH` environment variable.
+For example, if your vmware-gemfire-search-<version>.gfm file is located in /gemfire-extensions, use the following command:

-        $ export CLASSPATH=build/libs/*
+        $ export GEMFIRE_EXTENSIONS_REPOSITORY_PATH=/gemfire-extensions

 4. Run a script that starts a locator and two servers, creates a Lucene index called ```simpleIndex```, and then creates the ```example-region``` region.